laifrank2002/Wandering/README.md

 # Wandering

 To-do list:
-- [/] What do we want to do anyway?
+- [x] What do we want to do anyway?
 - [ ] Plan out modules
 - [ ] Build the modules
 - [ ] Plan some more